deesync/leetcode/README.md

 # leetcode
-My solutions for taskies form leetcode.com
+My solutions for taskies from leetcode.com